bmc/scalasti/index.md

 ## Using Scalasti

-The Scalasti API provides simple wrappers around the most common classes in the StringTemplate API.
-For various reasons, subclassing the StringTemplate classes is non-trivial, so Scalasti's classes are wrappers that delegate their operations to the wrapped object.
-Since Scalasti does not provide the full suite of capabilities available in the actual StringTemplate classes, you can, at any point, retrieve a copy of the actual underlying object from the StringTemplate API; you can interact directly with that object via the Java StringTemplate API.
+The Scalasti API provides simple wrappers around the most common classes in the [StringTemplate][] API.
+For various reasons, subclassing the StringTemplate classes is non-trivial, so Scalasti's classes are wrappers that delegate their operations to the wrapped StringTemplate object.
+Since Scalasti does not provide the full suite of capabilities available in the actual StringTemplate classes, you can, at any point, retrieve a copy of the actual underlying StringTemplate API object, so you can interact directly with it.

 ### Simple Examples